 As a Student Ambassador, Danika McMurray functions in some sense as the face of SUNY Broome.
 In fact, she’s often among the first faces that prospective students see as they tour the campus.

-“I love that job with all my heart,” said McMurray, a sophomore who is completing her degree in Individual Students in Liberal Arts, with a focus on political science.
+“I love that job with all my heart,” said McMurray, who completed her degree in Individual Students in Liberal Arts, with a focus on political science, in December 2017.
 “I’m a firm believer that a college education is the ticket to the middle class.
 I absolutely love meeting students on campus who met me as a tour guide.”

 McMurray, a Union-Endicott graduate, is deeply passionate about SUNY Broome – and about a number of other topics, from higher education and the environment to civics.